-Figure 2 presents the quantitative SARS-CoV-2 RNA concentration in the wastewaters and the 14 days incidence for each region in the area covered by the surveillance, the estimated viral concentrations can also be seen for the period before mid-February (see 2.2. and Appendix for more details).
+Figure 2 presents the quantitative SARS-CoV-2 RNA concentration in the wastewaters and the 14 days incidence for each region, compiling the incidence data of the area covered by the wastewater surveillance.
+The estimated viral concentrations can also be seen for the period before mid-February (see 2.2. in the Appendix Methodology document (access online) for more details).

-The second wave peak occurring in November 2020 can be seen in the three regions in Figure 2 above.
-This remains true for the third wave, but to a lower extend in Wallonia (see Figure 2 below).
+The second wave peak occurring in November 2020 can be seen in the three regions in Figure 2 below.
+This remains true for the third wave, but to a lower extend in Wallonia.
 Several hypotheses could explain this: